 - 1. Hauling mechanisms removed.
 The transportation mechanisms, including wheels, axles, and hitch, must be removed prior to occupancy. - 2.
 Installation regulations.
 The manufactured home shall be installed in accordance with the installation instructions from the manufacturer, as appropriate. - 3.
 Approved septic system.
 Each manufactured home shall be connected to a public sanitary sewer system, community sewerage system, or onsite septic system with capacity available as approved by the health officer. - 4.
 Foundation.
-The manufactured home shall be placed on a permanent foundation. - 5.
-Masonry skirting.
+The manufactured home shall be placed on a permanent foundation.

+- 5. Masonry skirting.
 The entire perimeter area between the bottom of the structure of each manufactured home and the ground, including stairways, shall be underpinned with masonry that completely encloses the perimeter of the undercarriage and attached stairways except for proper ventilation and access openings.
 As an alternative to masonry skirting, the skirting may be metal, faux brick, or other similar non-vinyl material. - 6.
 Exterior finish.
 The exterior siding of the manufactured home shall consist of wood, hardboard, or vinyl siding material. - 7.
 Roof pitch and materials.
-The manufactured home shall have a pitched roof with a slope of at least three feet in height for each 12 feet in width.
+The manufactured home shall have a pitched roof with a slope of at least four feet in height for each 12 feet in width.
+A slope of three feet in height for each 12 feet in width is permissible where the roof includes a gable facing counter to the main gable of the home.
 Roof materials shall be wood shake, tile, or asphalt shingle material. - 8.
 Square footage.
 The manufactured house shall meet the minimum square footage requirement for dwelling units in the applicable zoning district. - 9.
 Porch.
-A porch or deck shall be provided facing the front yard or street prior to occupancy, with a 6-foot minimum depth and a minimum of 8 ft. in length.

-10. Additional architectural features.
-The manufactured home shall contain eaves with a minimum projection of six inches, window shutters, and at least one additional architectural feature such as dormers, bay windows, or another architectural feature that will provide equal compatibility with surrounding residences and land uses, as approved by the building official.

-- 11. Yard.
+A porch or deck shall be provided facing the front yard or street prior to occupancy, with a 6-foot minimum depth and a minimum of 8 ft. in length. - 10.
+Additional architectural features.
+The manufactured home shall contain eaves with a minimum projection of six inches, window shutters, and at least one additional architectural feature such as dormers, bay windows, or another architectural feature that will provide equal compatibility with surrounding residences and land uses, as approved by the building official. - 11.
+Yard.
 Each newly installed manufactured home shall be located so that there is an unshared yard adjacent to the structure that is at least 5,000 square feet. - 12.
 Buffer.
 No manufactured home shall be located closer than 30 feet from the property line of an adjacent property having a residential zoning classification.